7 of the Best Canal Walks in West Yorkshire

 The Five Rise Locks Bingley

-If you’re looking for family-friendly canal walks in West Yorkshire, The Five Rise Locks is perfect.
-This 2.1-mile, easygoing route is centred around one of the Seven Wonders of the Waterways.
-You’ll start at Bingley Station, crossing the bypass to reach the canal towpath.
-Look out for local wildlife like geese and water hens as you head to the Three Rise Locks and over to the North Bog before reaching The Five Rise Locks.
-This feat of engineering is a sight to behold, so enjoy the views before you carry on back into town.
+The Five Rise Locks Walk is one of the best canal walks in West Yorkshire, there’s no doubt about it.
+It’s family-friendly too, clocking in at just 2.1-miles along easygoing paths.
+It’s named after and is centred around one of the Seven Wonders of the Waterways.
+Kicking off at Bingley Station, you’ll cross the bypass to reach the canal towpath.
+Keep your eyes out for local wildlife – we’ve spotted geese and water hens in the past – as you head over to the Three Rise Locks, over to the North Bog before reaching the Five Rise Locks.
+This feat of engineering is a real sight to behold, so enjoy the views like we did before you carry on back into Bingley.

 The walk starts at Bingley Railway Station, Wellington Street, Bingley, West Yorkshire, BD16 2NA.
 Check out the route.